oguzhancttnky/dev-environment/README.md

-# Dotfiles
+# Development Environment

-This repository contains my personal dotfiles.
-It will be updated as I continue to customize my development environment.
+This repository contains my personal development environment.
+I am using it to keep track of my configuration files and to easily set up a new system.

 ## Setup